GitauHarrison/notes/web_development/personal_blog/hello_world.md

 ```python
 FLASK_APP=practice_blog.py
 ```
 Now, whenever you start your application, all you need to do is run `flask run` command.
-Doing this is option.
+Doing this is optional.
 If you will prefer to set environment variables manually, it is perfectly okay.
 Just remember them.